 Due to the increased requests for product delivery, stores are noticing their traditional logistics networks can no longer meet their expanding customer demands.
-Subsequently, these stores are turning to third-party logistics (3PL) providers, like Crown LSP Group, for solutions.
+Subsequently, these stores are turning to third-party logistics (3PL) providers for solutions.

 Third-party logistics providers have implemented a wide variety of warehouse management systems (WMS).
 These systems improve picking processes and ensure workers can maintain social distancing requirements and other safety measures prescribed by the CDC.

-Due to the increased demand for logistics and warehousing services during COVID-19, companies recognize the need for creative solutions to handle their additional orders while still keeping everyone safe.
+Due to the increased demand for warehousing and transportation services during COVID-19, companies recognize the need for creative solutions to handle their additional orders while still keeping everyone safe.